pclucas14/GansFallingShort/README.md

-Find an experiment that could shine light on why Adv training achieves a worse tradeoff than MLE e.g. Use synthetic data were you can control the (optimal) Discriminator and the use of REINFORCE
+Find an experiment that could shine light on why Adv training achieves a worse tradeoff than MLE e.g. Use synthetic data were you can control the (optimal) Discriminator and the use of REINFORCE hypothesis is that, nothing in the adv training pushes the Generator to be diverse

 ## Life after AAAI